xenoinc/LiteMigrator/readme.md

 Get [LiteMigrator](https://www.nuget.org/packages/Xeno.LiteMigrator) on NuGet today!

-Currently, we recommend you add this to your project using Git's submodule so you always get the latest.

 ## Getting Started
 Detailed instructions can be found on the [Using LiteMigrator](https://github.com/xenoinc/SQLiteMigrator/wiki/Using-LiteMigrator) wiki page.

 1. Add **LiteMigrator** project to your solution
 2. Create a folder in your solution to hold the scripts
 3. Add SQL files as **Embedded Resources**
    * You must use the naming convention, "_YYYYMMDDhhmm-FileName.sql_"
 4. Wire-up the controller